 - Research and discussions on Mindfulness, Leadership, and Design and how the disciplines combined benefit outcomes

-Taken together these areas of research and discussions consider what the future of design strategy for Humanitarianism may look like, and with whom and how that may happen.
+Taken together these areas of research and discussions consider what the future of design may look like, and with whom and how that may happen.

-The research will also help designers gain a broad understanding of Futures Thinking, where they can continue their education on the subject, and how to apply it in their practice or organisation.
+The research will also help designers gain a broad understanding of Futures Thinking, and introduce concepts of contemporary philosophy, where they can continue their education on the subject, and how to apply it in their practice or organisation.

 Who is the target market for this blog?